 The minimum requirement is 80 deg C +for 60 seconds.
 Stanbridge machines usually attain 80 deg C+ for 70 seconds, followed by a cold rinse to cool the receptacle.
 Interlocks prevent opening during the cycle.

-Our machines have been engineered over years of testing, establishing effective cleaning and the disinfecting of the specific utensils used in human waste disposal.
+Our machines have been engineered over years of testing, establishing effective cleaning and disinfecting of the specific utensils used in human waste disposal.

 Designed for a function, normally they will accommodate bedpans, commode buckets, urine bottles or various bowls and utensils.

-The machines open with a pneumatic foot pedal to give the operator full hand control of the receptacle.
+Our bedpan washer and disinfector machines open with a pneumatic foot pedal to give the operator full hand control of the receptacle.
 They have cold and hot washes.
 The cold wash removes the soil, the hot wash removes extra stubborn waste; then the items are disinfected.

-Utensils removed from the machine should be placed on racks adjacent to the machine; this is the clean area.
+Utensils removed from the machine should be placed on storage racks adjacent to the machine; this is the clean area.
 If used soiled items have to be left prior to washing they should have a separate ‘dwelling place’ not in the clean area.
 A trolley or stainless steel worktop should be provided.

 Call Stanbridge today to arrange your FREE SITE SURVEY on 01689 806500 or Contact Us.